- Product

 If a disqualifying event occurs, an employee's options must be exercised within 90 days.
 If they are not exercised within this time period, any gain on exercise over their value at the disqualifying event will be subject to income tax and/or NI (if the shares are convertible assets), provided a section 431 election has not been made.

-To learn more about how disqualifying events affect an EMI options scheme and taxes due, and how a section 431 election can be made, please review this page.
+Learn more about how disqualifying events affect an EMI options scheme and taxes due, and how a section 431 election can be made.

 Further information on tax and EMI options